khyatidesai09/minimal/index.md

-My personal portfolio of the projects I have worked on.
+Portfolio of the projects I have worked on.

 # Project 1

 ## Fraud Detection

-Created this proejct as a part of upGrad learning and assignment.
+Created this project as a part of upGrad learning and assignment.

 [Link to the project](https://github.com/khyatidesai09/fraud_detection)